oberntorp/EdumentCodeTest/README.md

   * One level for icon view
   * Multiple levels for "Tree view"
 * It is clear where you are in the file structure:
+  * An area in the top saying "Your current location"
 * In "TreeView", please note that the current location means going up

 The site is to be found: <http://www.berntorp.com/edumentcodetest>